-The kids completed their Portugal lapbook (notebook?) on the last day of woman’s Bible Study, only for me to find out they lied to me about completing it, so they got to sit at the dining room table until they finished it.
-Here’s the country lapbook pieces.
+The kids completed their Portugal lapbook (notebook?) on the last day of the woman’s Bible Study, only for me to find out they lied to me about completing it, so they got to sit at the dining room table until they finished it.
+Here are the country lapbook pieces.

 This was followed up by large amounts of extra chores for not doing their schoolwork.
 So, the pictures didn’t happen because I was not happy with said children.